 Lifestyle and home remedies

-- Check your legs, ankles and feet for swelling daily.
-Contact your doctor if the swelling worsens.
+- Check your legs, ankles and feet for swelling.
+Do this every day.
+Call your health care provider if the swelling worsens.

 Limit salt.
-Too much salt (sodium) can cause water retention, which makes your heart work harder and causes shortness of breath and swollen legs, ankles and feet.
+Too much salt, also called sodium, can make the body hold onto water.
+This is called water retention.
+It makes the heart work harder.
+Symptoms include shortness of breath and swollen legs, ankles and feet.

-Ask your doctor if you should follow a no-salt or low-salt diet.
-Keep in mind that salt is already added to prepared foods, and be careful when using salt substitutes.
+Ask your health care provider if you should follow a no-salt or low-salt diet.
+Remember that salt is already added to prepared foods.

-If you have severe heart failure, your doctor may also suggest that you limit the amount of fluids you drink.
+- Ask how much fluids you can drink.
+If you have severe heart failure, your provider may suggest that you limit the amount of fluids you drink.

-- Be active.
-Moderate aerobic activity helps keep the rest of your body healthy and conditioned, reducing the demands on your heart muscle.
-But be sure to talk to your doctor about an exercise program that's right for you.
-Your doctor may suggest a walking program or a cardiac rehabilitation program at your local hospital.
+- Stay as active as possible.
+Moderate exercise helps keep the heart and body healthy.
+But be sure to talk to your health care provider about an exercise program that's right for you.
+If you have heart failure, your provider may suggest a walking program or a cardiac rehabilitation program at your local hospital.

-- Sleep easy.
-If you're having shortness of breath, especially at night, sleep with your head propped up using a pillow or a wedge.
+- Get better sleep.
+Heart failure can cause shortness of breath, especially when lying down.
+Try sleeping with your head propped up using a pillow or a wedge.
 If you snore or have had other sleep problems, make sure you get tested for sleep apnea.

 Coping and support

-Proper heart failure treatment can sometimes improve symptoms and help you live longer.
-You and your doctor can work together to help make you most comfortable.
-Pay attention to your body and how you feel, and tell your doctor when you're feeling better or worse.
-This way, your doctor will know what treatment works best for you.
+Managing heart failure requires open communication between you and your health care provider.
+Be honest about any challenges concerning your diet, lifestyle and medicine use.
+Pay attention to your body and how you feel.
+Tell your provider when you're feeling better or worse.
+This helps your health care provider know what treatment works best for you.

 These steps may help you manage heart failure:

-- Use a diary to monitor your weight.
-Bring the notes to visits with your doctor.
+- Weigh yourself daily.
+Do this when you first wake up, after breakfast and after peeing.
+Write your weight down in a notebook.
+Bring the notes to your medical checkups.
 An increase in weight can be a sign of fluid buildup.

-- Know your doctor's contact information.
-Keep your doctor's phone number, the hospital's phone number, and directions to the hospital or clinic on hand.
-You'll want to have these available in case you have questions for your doctor or you need to go to the hospital.
+- Know how to contact your health care provider.
+Keep your provider's phone number, the hospital's phone number, and directions to the hospital or clinic on hand.
+You'll want easy access to this information if you have health questions or if you need to go to the hospital.

 Preparing for an appointment

-If you think you may have heart failure or you are worried about your heart failure risk because of other underlying conditions, make an appointment with your family doctor.
-If heart failure is found early, your treatment may be easier and more effective.
+If are worried about your heart failure risk, make an appointment with your health care provider.
+You may be referred to a doctor trained in heart diseases.
+This type of provider is called a cardiologist.
+If heart failure is found early, treatment may be easier and more effective.

-Because appointments can be brief and there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Appointments can be brief.
+Because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
+Here's some information to help you get ready.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For some imaging tests, for example, you may need to fast for a period of time beforehand.
+- Be aware of pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+You may need to avoid food and certain drinks before some tests.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to heart failure.
+- Write down any symptoms you're having, including any that may seem unrelated to heart failure.

-- Write down key personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down important personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
 Find out if anyone in your family has had heart failure.
 Some heart conditions that cause heart failure run in families.
-Knowing as much as you can about your family history can be important.
+Knowing as much as you can about your family history can be helpful.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your provider is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For heart failure, some basic questions to ask your doctor include:
+For heart failure, some basic questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?